I watched an NBA game at MSG: Knicks vs Pistons

 Buying tickets for an NBA game

 First things first: if you are up for watching an NBA game live, get ready to splurge.
-The NBA tickets are pricey, and depending on the game and venue, be prepared to spend on a ticket what you’d spend on a season ticket in Europe.
+NBA tickets are pricey, and depending on the game and venue, you may spend what you’d spend on a season ticket in Europe.
 Moreover, prices can be really steep if you are about to watch a New York Knicks game at Madison Square Garden.

 As I already mentioned, the match I attended was Game 5 of the first playoff round.
-While most tickets are sold as season tickets, you will always find some free seats.
+While most tickets are sold as season tickets, you can often find some free seats available.
 These will either be scattered free seats or tickets on resale.
-The latter means that some season ticket holders cannot attend the game, and they sell their seats for a specific game.
+The latter means that some season ticket holders are unable to attend the game and sell their seats for a specific game.

 The official portal for NBA ticket sales is Ticketmaster, and that’s where most people purchase their seats.
 However, two other websites offer tickets: Vivid Seats and SeatGeek.
 As a newbie in NBA games, I bought mine from Ticketmaster.
 However, I enjoyed checking Vivid Seats because they show you the visibility from the seat you are about to purchase.
 This great feature helped me decide where to buy a ticket.

-As for the price, well, I told you already it’s steep: my seat at Gate 212 cost 310$.
+As for the price, I’ve already told you it’s steep: my seat at Gate 212 costs $310.
 The cheapest tickets for the game started at 270$, while the most expensive cost thousands of dollars.

 Long story short, the tickets were bought, Game 5 was on, and I took the subway to Penn Station and the iconic Madison Square Garden on a sunny afternoon in New York.